douyouzhe/system-design/DDIA-notes/chapter2/README.md

     - localization and translation support
     - better search - if we know the relationship
     - duplicating human meaningful information
-- many-to-one and many-to-many do **NOT** fit well in document model since join is weakly supported - this need to be performed in the application layer
+- many-to-one and many-to-many do **NOT** fit well in the document model since join is weakly supported - this need to be performed in the application layer
-- even these relation might not be needed when first designing a DB, data has a tendency of becoming more and more **interconnected** as features are added into the application.
+- even though these relations might not be needed when first designing a DB, data has a tendency of becoming more and more **interconnected** as features are added to the application.
-- to support many-to-many, the network model: unlike hierarchy model, each node can have **multiple parent**. the link is not FK, it’s pointers.  dev needs to track the access path
+- to support many-to-many, the network model: unlike the hierarchy model, each node can have **multiple parent**. the link is not FK, it’s pointers.  dev needs to track the access path
-- query optimizer in hierarchy model automatically decide how to execute a query, so any changes in the DB is easy, dev does NOT need to track the access path
+- query optimizer in the hierarchy model automatically decide how to execute a query, so any changes in the DB are easy, dev does NOT need to track the access path

 ## Relational vs Document DB Today